-The annual Chafer Theological Seminary (CTS) Bible Conference is open to theologians, pastors, Christians, and students.
+The annual Chafer Theological Seminary (CTS) Pastors’ Conference is open to theologians, pastors, students, and anyone who wants to learn more about the Bible.
 It is a tremendous opportunity for all attendees to grow in their understanding of the Scriptures and to enjoy fellowship with other like-minded believers.

-The 2018 Chafer Theological Seminary Pastors’ Conference is scheduled for March 12–14 (Monday–Wednesday).
+The 2020 Chafer Theological Seminary Pastors’ Conference will take place March 9–11.

 Download the conference brochure here.

 Download the conference schedule here.

 In the last half-century the understanding of the corporate worship of God in evangelical churches has undergone a radical change.
 Is this a change in a biblical or non-biblical direction?
 What exactly is worship?